robertalexa/rpi-raid1-root-partition/README.md

 sudo apt-get upgrade
 sudo reboot
 ```
 7. Prepare your drives.
 If the drives you have come with a partition, it will be gone.
 Also, before you blindly copy and paste commands check where your drives are.
-If you are using the USB3.0 ports, the top one will be `sda` and the bottom will be `sdb`.
 Use `df -h` and `lsblk` to double check
 ```
 sudo fdisk /dev/sda
 d - delete partition